php-dev-br/laravel-doc-pt-br/collections.md

 <a name="method-each"></a>
 #### `each()` {.collection-method}

-The `each` method iterates over the items in the collection and passes each item to a closure:
+The `each` method iterates over the items in the collection and passes each item to a callback:

     $collection->each(function ($item, $key) {
         //
     });

-If you would like to stop iterating through the items, you may return `false` from your closure:
+If you would like to stop iterating through the items, you may return `false` from your callback:

     $collection->each(function ($item, $key) {
-        if (/* condition */) {
+        if (/* some condition */) {
             return false;
         }
     });